Scalable Spatial Stream Network (S3N) Models: Scalable spatial stream network models (S3Ns)

 \section{Scalable spatial stream network models (S3Ns)}

 Let $\boldsymbol{Y} = (Y(\boldsymbol{s_1}), ..., Y(\boldsymbol{s_n}))$ be the observed fish densities (the number of fish per 100-m length of river) at $n$ point locations $\boldsymbol{s_1}$, ..., $\boldsymbol{s_n}$ along a stream network.
-Given these fish densities, we wish to estimate the response variable across the entire regional stream network and estimate region-wide summary statistics.
-The fundamental basis for the S3N model is a Gaussian process model, under which $\boldsymbol{Y}$ has a multivariate normal distribution whose mean is a linear function of $p$ covariates (represented in matrix form as $\boldsymbol{X}$ with coefficients $\boldsymbol\beta$) and whose covariance is given by a covariance function $\Sigma$ \citep{RasmussenWilliams2006_GPs, CressieWikle2011_SpatiotemporalData}:
+Given these fish densities, we wish to predict or interpolate the response variable across the entire regional stream network and estimate region-wide summary statistics.
+The fundamental basis for the S3N model is a Gaussian process (GP), under which $\boldsymbol{Y}$ has a multivariate normal distribution whose mean is a linear function of $p$ covariates (represented in matrix form as $\boldsymbol{X}$ with coefficients $\boldsymbol\beta$) and whose covariance is given by a covariance function $\Sigma$ \citep{CressieWikle2011_SpatiotemporalData}:

 Here $\tau^2 \delta_{ij}$ captures any independent error, whether from measurement error or from variation at scales smaller than the distances between observations, and $C(\boldsymbol{s_i}, \boldsymbol{s_j})$ represents the spatial covariance.
 Outside the stream context, $C(\boldsymbol{s_i}, \boldsymbol{s_j})$ is often parameterized as a function of the Euclidean distance between the two points: $C(\boldsymbol{s_i}, \boldsymbol{s_j}) = C_e(\boldsymbol{s_i}, \boldsymbol{s_j} \mid \boldsymbol\theta_e)$, where $\boldsymbol\theta_e$ represents the parameters of this function.